sentry-kubernetes/charts/README.md

 ## Values

-For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.
+For now the full list of values is not documented, but you can get inspired by the `values.yaml` specific to each directory.

-## Upgrading from 25.x.x Version of This Chart to 26.x.x.x
+## Upgrading from 25.x.x Version of This Chart to 26.x.x

-Make sure to upgrade to chart version 25.20.0 (Seentry 24.8.0) before upgrading to 26.x.x
+Make sure to upgrade to chart version 25.20.0 (Sentry 24.8.0) before upgrading to 26.x.x.

 ## Upgrading from 23.x.x Version of This Chart to 24.x.x/25.x.x